 DET is a member of the Wisconsin Statewide Intelligence Center, one of Wisconsin's two Fusion Centers.
-The Fusion Centers are collaborative organizations that include state and federal agencies with the goal of sharing resources, expertise and information to detect, prevent, and respond to criminal activity, including cyber activity.
-The Wisconsin Statewide Intelligence Center is managed by the Wisconsin Department of Justice and includes members from DHS, the FBI, law enforcement, military services and critical state agencies.
+The Fusion Centers are collaborative organizations that include state and federal agencies with the goal of sharing resources, expertise, and information to detect, prevent, and respond to criminal activity, including cyber activity.
+The Wisconsin Statewide Intelligence Center is managed by the Wisconsin Department of Justice and includes members from DHS, CISA, the FBI, other law enforcement, the armed forces, and critical state agencies.